awslabs/aws-video-transcriber/README.md

 ## Editing Captions

 Once your video has been transcribed you can tweak the captions to get things perfect.
-When first viewing the video, the system starts in a mode that pauses between each caption block, toggle this mode to view the video continously.
+When first viewing the video, the system starts in a mode that pauses between each caption block, toggle this mode to view the video continuously.

 You can also edit the video name and description here to assist in searching for the video and organising your video collection.